MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M02-empower-workforce-copilot-sales/04-Ex1-2-use-chat-market-research.md

 ---
 lab:
-  title: 'Exercise 1, Task 2: Use Microsoft 365 Copilot Chat to conduct market research'
+  title: 'Exercise 1, Task 2: Use Microsoft Copilot to conduct market research'
-  description: To help you get up to speed, you decide to use Copilot Chat to perform initial market research.
+  description: To help you get up to speed, you decide to use Microsoft Copilot to perform initial market research.
 You plan to gather initial market insights and then organize them into a professional research document in Word that can be used for internal discussions or as the foundation for a sales proposal.
   duration: 32 minutes
   level: 100
   islab: true